-This Valentine’s Day we want you to be your Valentine, by loving on your own self.
+As Valentine’s Day approaches we’ve got a wish for you: Be your Valentine, by loving on your own body and mind.
 Nothing against exchanging flowers, treats, and affection with others, but making self-love a habit is essential to your physical and mental health.

 To help, we collected some of the best wisdom that members of our medical team and guest experts have shared with the Nurx community.
 Some of these insights are meant for specific groups, and others are for anybody with a body.
 Read on for health, sex, love and life advice from some of the smartest and most caring people around.